AdityaMulgundkar/opencv-nuget/README.md

 - Providing the .nupkg as a downloadable artifact

 ### Code structure
-- The outer repository is housed inside the [OpenCV repository](https://github.com/opencv/opencv) under `platforms/nuget` folder
+- This repository is housed inside the [OpenCV repository](https://github.com/opencv/opencv) under the `platforms/nuget` directory
+- `build-jinja.py` file parses and generates the .nuspec and .targets files
+- The templates folder contains jinja templates of .nuspec and .targets files
+- The workflow folder contains a Github Actions workflow, which can easily be integrated by forking the OpenCV repository (as documented in [CLONING.md](CLONING.md))

 ### NuGet packages (releases)
+The [releases section](https://github.com/AdityaMulgundkar/opencv-nuget/releases) contains the following pre-built NuGet packages for distribution:
+- Visual Studio 2019 - msvc 16.0
+- Visual Studio 2018 - msvc 15.0
+- Visual Studio 2017 - msvc 14.0

+(all above packages support x64 in debug + release mode)

 ## Guides & Tutorials
 - [Cloning](CLONING.md) - Guide to Forking & Creating the Github Action on your own clone of opencv repository
 - [Tutorial](TUTORIAL.md) - Tutorial for using the NuGet package (.nupkg file) in your projects

+## Future Work
+- Extending the workflow to build opencv-contrib
+- Allowing configuration of individual opencv modules in the workflow